realmagicgreen/magicgreenastro/src/content/posts/coffee-benefits-and-problems/index.md

 [Coffee roasted beans and in the backgroud the red ripe beans as the the appear on the plant](./03.jpg)

+## HEALTH RECOMMENDATIONS

-## Recommendations if you decide that coffee benefits are more important than the problems it can bring.
+When you decide that coffee benefits are more important than the problems it can bring.

 Drink ORGANIC COFFEE, don't pollute your body with all the chemicals used in coffee cultivation.